-The Collaborative Humanities Course Award supports the development of team-taught undergraduate courses on a research theme, method, practice, or problem that has relevance across disciplines, divisions, or schools.
+The Collaborative Humanities Course Award supports the development of team-taught, research-based undergraduate courses on a theme, method, practice, or problem that has relevance across disciplines, divisions, or schools.

-Awards will be in the amount of $15,000 per faculty member, to be disbursed as research funds, faculty stipend, or a combination of the two.
+Awards are in the amount of $15,000 per faculty member, to be disbursed as research funds, faculty stipend, or a combination of the two.
 Once selections are made, additional funding may also be provided for course support in the form of modest research assistantships and course programming funds.